bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 # A boolean representation of the problem

-As suggested by Klein's proof for \\(g(4)\\), it is possible to reason about properties like convexity based on combinatorial relationships between points instead of their concrete coordinates.
+As suggested by Klein's proof for \\(g(4)\\), it is possible to reason about geometric properties like convexity based on combinatorial relationships between points instead of their concrete coordinates.
 Our goal in this section is to see how these relationships between points, and their impact on properties like convexity, can be encoded in propositional logic.
-The most successful combinatorial abstraction in geometric Ramsey theory is that of _triple orientations_,[^aka] which intuitively consists of considering which oriented triples of points define a curve that turns counterclockwise, and which ones turn clockwise.
-Concretely, given points \\(p, q, r\\), their _triple-orientation_ is defined as
+The most successful combinatorial abstraction in geometric Ramsey theory is that of _triple orientations_,[^aka] which intuitively consists of considering which ordered triples of points define a curve that turns counterclockwise, and which ones turn clockwise.
+Concretely, given points \\(p, q, r\\), their _triple orientation_ is defined as

 \\[
     \sigma(p, q, r) =  \text{sign} \det \begin{pmatrix} p_x & q_x & r_x \\\ p_y & q_y & r_y \\\ 1 & 1 & 1 \end{pmatrix} = \begin{cases} -1 & \text{if } p, q, r \text{ are oriented clockwise,} \\\\